 Keep things ticking along (literally) by following this easy guide to your client’s onboarding session.

-More of a DIY-coach?
-Create your own intake form with confidence, using this template guide.
+More of a DIY coach?
+Create your own intake form with confidence, using this templated guide.

 Coaching Assessment and Evaluation Forms

-How do you know if what you’re doing is effective, if you’re not measuring it?
+How do you know if what you’re doing is effective, unless you’re measuring it?
 That’s where coaching assessment forms come in.

 They’re essential tools to make sure both you and your client are on the same page every step of the way.